 In retrospect, I see these circumstances as a message to stop, pause, and simply notice WHAT IS… not what we wish for or need to acquire, but what is occurring in the present moment.

-His bouts of aspiration pneumonia became more frequent and severe leading to recurring invasive medical treatments.
+Jonathan’s bouts of aspiration pneumonia became more frequent and severe leading to recurring invasive medical treatments.
 He was thrown into a downward spiral that ultimately led to complete helplessness and dependence on others.

 Yet Jonathan remained alive and alert for well over a year despite the fact that he received all nourishment through a tube, was bed bound, and could barely speak.